Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering: Experiments

 \subsection{Implementation Details}

-For the retrieval component, we use MedCPT \citep{jin2023medcpt} as the dense retriever, which is pre-trained on PubMed search logs.
+For our primary experiments, we use MedCPT \citep{jin2023medcpt} as the dense retriever, which is pre-trained on PubMed search logs.
+To assess retriever-agnosticism, we additionally evaluate CHR with two mainstream general-domain dense encoders (BGE-large-en-v1.5 \citep{xiao2024bge} and E5-large-v2 \citep{wang2022text}) and a classical sparse retriever (BM25) under the same corpus and hypothesis-generator settings (\S~\ref{sec:multi_retriever}).
 The retrieval corpus is MedCorp \citep{xiong2024benchmarking}, a comprehensive medical database aggregating approximately 5.8 million text chunks from PubMed abstracts, StatPearls, medical textbooks, and Wikipedia health articles.
 To ensure a rigorous and fair comparison, we fix the LLM used for all query-expansion methods (including CHR) to Qwen2.5-72B-Instruct \citep{qwen2024qwen25}.
 For answer generation, we evaluate three diverse models: Llama-3-8B-Instruct \citep{llama3modelcard}, Qwen2.5-7B-Instruct \citep{qwen2024qwen25}, and Gemma-2-9B-It \citep{gemma2024gemma2}.
-Across all experiments, we retrieve $K = 5$ documents.
+Across all experiments we retrieve $K = 5$ documents.
 Standard RAG serves as the primary baseline, retrieving evidence using the original query without any expansion or hypothetical content.